Tokyo residents find comfort in fluffy, street-strolling alpacas

 On leads held by their keepers, Akane and Satsuki trot down streets past shops and temples, crop grass in a pocket park and share crosswalks with the occasional pedestrian before heading back to their home at an indoor petting zoo, "Alpaca Land".

-After a round of brushing and combing, the woolly natives of South America are ready for their day: spending time with visitors who pay 1,000 yen (US$7) for 30 minutes petting them, hugging them and burying faces in their fleece.
+After a round of brushing and combing, the woolly natives of South America are ready for their day: Spending time with visitors who pay 1,000 yen (S$9) for 30 minutes petting them, hugging them and burying faces in their fleece.

-Manager Shinya Ide (no relation) says the secret to the 5-year-old alpacas' appeal is that looking at them is comforting, and petting them even more soothing.
+Manager Shinya Ide says the secret to the five-year-old alpacas' appeal is that looking at them is comforting, and petting them even more soothing.

 "Alpacas are naturally very nervous and timid animals, so when people approach them, they may spit or run away, making them difficult animals to interact with," he added.